EAT-JBCOMMUNITY/EAT/README.md

 -----------
 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your JBOSS EAP directory.
 2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP Server.
-3. Build and run the additional testsuite activating the EAP profile and disabling snapshots (-Deap -Dstandalone -DDISABLE_SNAPSHOT_VERSIONS=true).
+3. Build and run the additional testsuite activating the EAP profile (-Deap -Dstandalone).
 4. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)
+5. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true

 Testing Wildfly
 ---------------
 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your WILDFLY directory.
 2. Make sure that JBOSS_VERSION environment variable is set with the version of WILDFLY Server.
-3. Build and run the additional testsuite activating the WILDFLY profile and disabling snapthots (-Dwildfly -Dstandalone -DDISABLE_SNAPSHOT_VERSIONS=true).
+3. Build and run the additional testsuite activating the WILDFLY profile (-Dwildfly -Dstandalone).
 4. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)
+5. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true

 Testing EAP or Wildfly with specific JDK version